storj-thirdparty/connector-framework/docs/tutorial.md

 }
 ```

-Call the above function insdie the *UplaodData* funciton inside *storj.go* after creating the *uplink.Uplaod* handle object.
+Call the above function inside the *UploadData* funciton inside *storj.go* after creating the *uplink.Upload* handle object.
 This approach creates a section reader for the file handle from the current index to read the data in buffer with specified size and upload the corresponding data in sections.

-* For uplaoding a byte array(buffer), use the following code fragment.
+* For uploading a byte array(buffer), use the following code fragment.
 A commented block has also been provided.
 Uncomment the same and use it for the purpose.

 ```
 var lastIndex = 0